mdavidson9/docs.balsamiq.com/content/jira/cloud/wireframes/intro.md

 ## Collaborating with Other Users in Real Time

-Balsamiq Wireframes for Jira Server supports real-time collaboration between users.
+Balsamiq Wireframes for Jira Cloud supports real-time collaboration between users.
 You only need to have everyone launch the editor on the same project.
 Everyone’s changes are shared in real-time with all your collaborators.

 ![](//media.balsamiq.com/img/support/docs/jira/wireframes/user-guide-3.png)